liomoti/Csharp-programs/README.md

 This program is generating a csv file with 10,000 lines with random parameters.

-The column names are predefined parameters as required in the task and the values are random.
+The column names are predefined parameters as required in the task.